Irreducible representations of tree automorphism groups into Pontryagin spaces: Preliminaries

 \begin{dfn}{(Independence property)} Let $G<\mathrm{Aut}(T)$ be a subgroup.
 We say that $G$ has the \textit{independence property} if, for every edge $e$, it holds \end{dfn}

-As observed by Amann (as a consequence of Lemma 10 in \cite{amann}), if $G$ is a closed subgroup of $\mathrm{Aut}(T)$, this property is equivalent to Tits' Property (P), which was defined in (\cite{tits}, 4.2). \\
+As observed by Amann (as a consequence of Lemma 10 in \cite{amann}), if $G$ is a closed subgroup of $\mathrm{Aut}(T)$, this property is equivalent to Tits' Property (P), which was defined in (\cite{tits}, 4.2).
+Therefore, from now on, we shall use Definition \ref{indpro} as an equivalent definition for Tits' Property (P). \\

-We are interested in studying representations of closed noncompact subgroups of $\mathrm{Aut(T)}$ that act transitively on the boundary $\partial T$ and have the independence property.
+In order to prove Theorem \ref{Main}, we are interested in studying representations of closed noncompact subgroups of $\mathrm{Aut}(T)$ that act transitively on the boundary $\partial T$ and have the independence property.
 From now on, let $G$ be such a subgroup.
 We recall a few properties of $G$ that follow from the assumptions; more details can be found in \cite{amann} (Proposition 4). \\

 \begin{prp} The following hold: \begin{enumerate}[label=(\alph*)] \item The identity in the group $G$ has a basis of open compact neighborhoods: the subgroups $(G(B_n(o)))_{n\in\mathbb{N}}$, where $o$ is a fixed vertex and $B_n(o)$ is the ball of radius $n$ around $o$. \item For every vertex $o$, the subgroup $G(o)$ acts transitively on $\partial T$. \item Either the action of $G$ on $V$ is transitive or it has two orbits.
-In the first case, the tree is homogeneous; in the second case, the tree is homogeneous or semi-homogeneous, one orbit is the set of vertices at even distance from a fixed vertex $o$, and the other orbit is the set of vertices at odd distance from $o$. \\ \end{enumerate} \end{prp}
+In the first case, the tree is regular; in the second case, the tree is regular or biregular, one orbit is the set of vertices at even distance from a fixed vertex $o$, and the other orbit is the set of vertices at odd distance from $o$. \\ \end{enumerate} \end{prp}